AgrospAI/ocean-runner/README.md

 # ocean-runner

-Ocean Runner is a package that brings a fluent API for APP creation and running in the scope of OceanProtocol.
+Ocean Runner is a package that eases algorithm creation in the scope of OceanProtocol.

 ## Installation